chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 This project contains different folders (sections) for some of the most used analysis methods to be performed on SNP chip databases.
 It is particularly tailored to the Human Origins Affymetrix array, and for analysis of human population history.

+Most of the commands are part of the analysis pipeline for the paper ........

 The commands use publicity available softwares and packages such as:

 ### PLINK https://www.cog-genomics.org/plink2